-Treatment of oily water and water with HTF
+Treatment of oily water

-The water from the oily water storm tank will be channelled to an oily water treatment system, and the water from the HTF water storm tank will be channelled to the HTF separator.
+The water from the oily water storm tank will be channelled to an oily water treatment system.

-In both separators the effluent enters into a first feeding chamber, where the separation of the large solids drops starts, and passes to a second chamber through a coalescent plate's package where the smaller solids are separated.
+In the separator the effluent enters into a first feeding chamber, where the separation of the large solids drops starts, and passes to a second chamber through a coalescent plate's package where the smaller solids are separated.

-The sludge, oils and HTF will be removed and stored for later management, as discussed in Chapter 9.
-The estimated quantities of sludge, oils and HTF are specified below:
+The sludge and oils will be removed and stored for later management, as discussed in Chapter 9.
+The estimated quantities of sludge and oils are specified below:

-- Sludge from oily water separator: 120 kg wet sludge/h; - Oils from oily water separator: 5 kg oils/h;
+- Sludge from oily water separator: 120 kg wet sludge/h; - Oils from oily water separator: 5 kg oils/h